 The Potter Aviation Scholarship

-The Potter Family Aviation Scholarship provides money for expenses related to preparation for an aviation-related career such as airport manager, aviation mechanic, flight attendant, ground crew member, pilot, etc. The scholarship money may be used for approved expenses related to required training, including but not limited to: tuition, fees, meals and travel.
+The Potter Family Aviation Scholarship provides money for expenses related to preparation for an aviation-related career such as airport manager, aviation mechanic, flight attendant, ground crew member, pilot, etc. The scholarship money may be used for approved expenses related to required training, including but not limited to: Cost of Education, fees, meals and travel.
 Interested students may receive more information by contacting Dr. Eric Bolger, Vice President for Academic Affairs and Dean of the College.

 Outstanding graduating seniors who exemplify the College’s five-fold mission, with a minimum GPA of 3.2 and planning to attend graduate or professional school may apply to the Dean of the College for the honor of being designated an Ozarks Fellow.
 Recipients of this fellowship receive a stipend during their first year of graduate study.
 Applications should be sent to the Dean no later than April 1 and include a 500-word essay detailing the student’s graduate plans and financial need, two academic letters of recommendation and one letter of personal reference, and evidence of acceptance to graduate or professional school.
 Scholarship recipients are announced at the May graduation ceremony.